Langtang Valley trek guidance

 Accommodation on the overland Lhasa journey.

 • Tsampa: Tsampa is the most common and fundamental Tibetan diet food.
 It is generally prepared from roasted barley flour.
 Tibetans like to eat it by mixing it with butter tea.
-It is known as a quick energy meal.
+People know it as a quick energy meal.

 • Yak meat: Yaks are the typical domesticated animal in Tibet.
 Tibetans use yak meat as their main source of protein.
 If you like to eat, you’ll find a variety of types, such as air-dried strips, stews, or stir-fries.